If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 7. Louis Garneau Men’s Multi Air Flex II Bike Shoes

-These spin shoes from Louis Garneau are super lightweight and have a more flexible, composite outsole than other cycling shoes, making them easier to walk in and travel with.
+The best spin shoes are designed to be lightweight, and not weigh you down as you pedal, climb, move in and out of the saddle and push your speed.
+This pair from Louis Garneau is super lightweight and has a more flexible, composite outsole than other cycling shoes, making them easier to walk in and travel with.
 They have a hook and loop closure up top that’s easy to maneuver and a breathable design so your feet won’t swelter in the heat.
 They’ve made for versatile riding, whether you’re inside, outside, commuting or training, and have SPD cleats that are compatible with most indoor and mountain bikes.

 8. NOBULL Black Men’s Cycling Shoes

 If you’re going for the style points, these ultra-sleep, modern cycling shoes from NOBULL are an excellent pick.
 The deconstructed upper doesn’t just look cool, it’s also designed to offer stability and comfort on uphill climbs, and the perforated fabric offers ventilation and dries quickly.
 These shoes also have a three-bolt cleat pattern that’s compatible with indoor and outdoor bikes, and they’ve got NOBULL velcro straps and elastic laces for a secure fit.